William A. Wellman: Innovations

-During the filming of Beggars of Life, a silent film starring Wallace Beery, Richard Arlen and Louise Brooks, sound was added to Beery's introductory scene at the behest of Paramount Studio.
+During the filming of Beggars of Life (1928), a silent film starring Wallace Beery, Richard Arlen and Louise Brooks, sound was added to Beery's introductory scene at the behest of Paramount Studio.
 Wellman reportedly hung a microphone from a broom so Beery could walk and talk within the scene, avoiding the static shot required for early sound shoots.
 During the filming of Chinatown Nights (1929), he sat under the camera on a dolly with the mic between his legs, essentially inventing a shotgun mic.

 Awards

 Wellman won a single Academy Award, for the story of A Star Is Born.
 He was nominated as best director three times: for A Star Is Born, Battleground and The High and Mighty, for which he was also nominated by the Directors Guild of America as best director.
 In 1973, the DGA honored him with a Lifetime Achievement Award.
 Copies of both Wings and The Story of G.I.
 Joe are preserved in the Academy Film Archive.
-Wellman also has a star on the Hollywood Walk of Fame, at 6125 Hollywood Blvd.
+Wellman also has a star on the Hollywood Walk of Fame.